Family Fortunes – 1980

 Long running game show Family Fortunes was originally played with real people, before a revived version launched with the now popular trend of using celebrities.

-The show first aired in 1980, presented by comedian and gameshow legend Bob Monkhouse.
-In it’s non celebrity version it notched up 22 series.
-Monkhouse presented between 1980 and 1983.
+First airing in 1980 it notched up twenty two series.
+Bob Monkhouse presented between 1980 and 1983.
 He was followed by singer and entertainer Max Bygraves between 1983 and 1985.
 In 1986 the show took a rest, during this period presenter Max Bygraves was so keen to see it return he offered to finance it’s production himself.

 It did indeed return in 1987, but with a new host in the form of Les Dennis.
 He presented for 15 years until 2002, when a new presenter, Andy Collons took it to daytime TV.
 After just one series in it’s daytime slot the axe finally fell.